 However, parents and carers should never modify the child’s seat, without seeking expert advice.
 This is because it is difficult to be sure how it will perform if it is involved in the event of a collision.
 Modifying a seat without expert advice could make it more difficult to take the child out of the seat in an emergency or lead to unintended consequences such as the seat shattering if involved in a collision.

-There are a number of solutions to transport children with additional needs including specially adapted car seats, buckle guards, harnesses and safety vests.
+There are a number of solutions to transport children with additional needs including specially adapted car seats, harnesses and safety vests.

-Our guide provides information on transporting children with additional needs safely.
+Our short film and guide provide information on transporting children with additional needs safely.